-In addition to that, if you track employee performance afterward, you can measure and track each talent assessment method and tool’s impact on your hiring process and to what extent they help you predict future performance to optimize recruitment further.
+In addition, if you track employee performance afterward, you can measure and track each talent assessment method and tool’s impact on your hiring process and to what extent they help you predict future performance to optimize recruitment further.

 Talent assessment tools help you:

 By optimizing your talent assessment and hiring strategy, you’re reducing the time you need to hire a prospective employee significantly.
-If you’re using skills assessment tools to streamline the hiring process, you’re able to screen applications in a fraction of the time you’d otherwise need.
+If you’re using skills assessment tools to streamline the hiring process, you can screen applications in a fraction of the time you’d otherwise need.